allabux21/gwright99.github.io/flask-blueprint/02-project-goals-and-design-considerations.md

 ### Project Goals
-By working on this project, I hope to accomplish the following:
-1. Settle on a development environment that:
-    1. Removes the aggravation of Python development in a Windows environment.
-    1. Allows me to work locally but can migrate to the cloud effortlessly.
-    &nbsp;

 2. Establish a project template that:
     1. Has its dependencies isolated from other projects on the system.